-- Preparation and adoption of the SMDW is a mandatory requirement.

-- The SMDW must be prepared under the direction of the Chief Executive. - The SMDW is to be prepared as soon as may be following the adoption of the annual budget, for consideration and adoption by resolution, with or without amendment, by the municipal district members. - If not adopted by the municipal district members, the SMDW reverts to the full council for the elected members consideration and adoption, with or without amendment.
+- Preparation and adoption of the SMDW is a mandatory requirement. - The SMDW must be prepared under the direction of the Chief Executive. - The SMDW is to be prepared as soon as may be following the adoption of the annual budget, for consideration and adoption by resolution, with or without amendment, by the municipal district members. - If not adopted by the municipal district members, the SMDW reverts to the full council for the elected members consideration and adoption, with or without amendment.

 By virtue of being adopted at district level, the SMDW represents an important enhancement of subsidiarity in local government.
 The provision is fundamentally important to the new system of governance at sub-county level, giving effect to measures set out in the Government's Action Programme for Effective Local Government, Putting People First.
-The SMDW is among the most important new reserved functions introduced by the Reform Act 2014.
+The SMDW is among the most important reserved functions introduced by the Local Government Reform Act 2014.

 Detailed guidance on the preparation and adoption of the SMDW was issued in Circular LG 27/2014 (FIN 21/2014) which local authorities are requested to adhere to.
-Please note that the Department intends to review this guidance in the near future.